Estimated reading time: 7 minutes

 If you’re like most people, that’s a line that you’ve been told before.
 Whether by an aging parent, a well-intentioned friend, or a cantankerous neighbor, pretty much everyone who wants to turn their passion into a career has been told this.

 This is ridiculous.
-The average worker spends more than 40 hours a week doing whatever it is they do for a career.
+The average worker spends more than 40 hours a week doing whatever they do for a career.
 Too much of your life is spent in the workplace not to love what you do.
-If you make your passion- whatever it may be- into a job that you love, you’ll have a much happier life and feel more fulfilled in your occupation.
+If you make your passion- whatever it may be into a job that you love, you’ll have a much happier life and feel more fulfilled.

-Myth verdict: The people who told you this are sad in their careers and should think about a career switch, too.
+Myth verdict: The people who told you this is sad in their careers and should consider a career switch, too.

 What isn’t sad, though, is how incredibly false that ideology is!
-In fact, almost half of the people in the US workforce have made at least one dramatic career switch in their time.
+Almost half of the US workforce has made at least one dramatic career switch in their time.
 The average age of these transitions happened around age 39!

 Myth verdict: Life isn’t only for the young.
-Middle-aged- and even elderly- people are still finding their passions and owe it to themselves to pursue them.
-It’s totally feasible to do so!
+Middle-aged- and even elderly- people still find their passions and owe them to themselves to pursue them.
+It’s feasible to do so!

 8. There’s Only One Way to Change Careers

 While there are some common denominators between pathways for those who want to switch careers, the process is in no way black and white.

 Everyone who wants to make the transition comes from different backgrounds.
 If you’re switching from teaching high school science to becoming a chemist, that’s a much different transition than someone who’s currently in accounting but wants to move into the arts.

 These different situations, of course, mean that these career changers will need to take different paths from one another.
 As we discussed, people of all ages change careers.
 This, too, will impact the path you take.